 Fleming County, Kentucky

-At a court held for Fleming County on the third day of Nov 1823.
-This writing purporting to be the last will and testament of Asa Reeves, Sr. dec'd and was produced in court proven by the oaths of Thomas Summers and James Blair and ordered to be recorded which is done.
+At a court held for Fleming County on the 23th day of September 1848.
+This settlement with George Reeves Guardian of Isaac Reeves and others therein named was produced in Court examined and confirmed and ordered to be recorded which is duly done.